Lramseyer/vaporview/API_DOCS.md

 # Command Inputs

-In an attempt to future proof and maintain compatibility with any potential future waveform viewers, most public commands will be prefixed with the "waveformViewer" prefix instead of "vapoview".
+In an attempt to future proof and maintain compatibility with any potential future waveform viewers, most public commands will be prefixed with the "waveformViewer" prefix instead of "vaporview".
 Commands listed in this API may take in arguments, which will usually be an object with the arguments named.
 This is to maintain compatibility with any context menu items.

-Note that this is not an exhaustive list of input commands in Vaporview, however once the API is finalized for 1.4, these commands come with a gaurantee that nothing will be removed from the schema.
+Note that this is not an exhaustive list of input commands in Vaporview, however once the API is finalized for 1.4, these commands come with a guarantee that nothing will be removed from the schema.
 In other words, there will be no changes to these commands that might otherwise break another extension.

 ## vaporview.openFile